amyasnikov/dimi/docs/index.md

-# Welcome to TinyDI Documentation
+# Welcome to dimi Documentation

+**dimi** is a minimalistic library for Dependency Injection in Python

 ## What is Dependency Injection